2017-2018 School Year

-This Gifted and Talented program for Kindergarten - Grade 6 will give students opportunities to expand upon the foundations provided within the classroom and to grow into lifelong scholars by encouraging the development of their own intrinsic motivation to become active model citizens of our society.
+This P.E.A.K. program for Kindergarten - Grade 6 will give students opportunities to expand upon the foundations provided within the classroom and to grow into lifelong scholars by encouraging the development of their own intrinsic motivation to become active model citizens of our society.

-The Philosophy of the Roxbury Schools Gifted and Talented Program
+The Philosophy of the Roxbury Schools P.E.A.K.
+Program

 The Roxbury School District believes that all students are entitled to a productive and equitable learning environment, where identified gifted and talented learners are challenged beyond the foundations already created in classroom settings.
 The program’s foundation is based upon the 2010 K-12 Gifted Programming Standards by the National Association of Gifted Children (NAGC) and Policy 2464 from the Roxbury Township Board of Education.